 It will have happened to all of us whilst riding in full view of a driver.
 That driver may have even looked directly at us yet they pull out or turn across our path with a variety of outcomes.
 Surely those drivers need to look harder, longer, twice or think and be more careful?

 If we really want to improve our chances of survival we must first know and understand how and why it is likely to go wrong, only then can we introduce strategies into our riding to improve our chances.

-The SMIDSY, or Driver/Rider Failed to look properly, is by far the most common cause of crashes involving motorcycles.
-In fact it is the most common cause for all vehicle types with the second most common cause being ‘Failed to judge another vehicles path or speed’.
+The SMIDSY, or driver/rider failed to look properly, is by far the most common cause of a motorbike crash.
+In fact, it is the most common cause for all vehicle types with the second most common cause being ‘Failed to judge another vehicles path or speed’.
 These two factors contribute to nearly half of all collisions each year.

 There have been numerous articles about how the eye works in relation to seeing, but the issue goes much deeper, right into our brains core.

-This isn’t a motorcycle issue, it’s a human issue.
+This isn’t a motorcycle accident issue, it’s a human issue

 “I Didn’t See You”